-COMPARISON OF PRINCIPAL HOUSE AND SENATE NONQUALIFIED DEFERRED COMPENSATION PROPOSALS
+COMPARISON OF PRINCIPAL HOUSE AND SENATE NONQUALIFIED DEFERRED COMPENSATION PROPOSALS\

 H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 In General New Internal Revenue Code ("Code") section 409A provides that amounts deferred under a nonqualified deferred compensation plan (including earnings) are taxed immediately (except to the extent subject to a substantial risk of forfeiture) unless certain requirements are satisfied.
+4520, The American Jobs Creation Act of 2004 S. 1637, Jumpstart Our Business Strength Act of 2004 In General New Internal Revenue Code ("Code") section 409A provides that amounts deferred under a nonqualified deferred compensation plan (including earnings) are taxed immediately (except to the extent subject to a substantial risk of forfeiture) unless certain requirements are satisfied.
 Interest at the underpayment rate plus one percent is imposed on the underpayments that would have occurred had the compensation been taxable when first deferred or, if later, when not subject to a substantial risk of forfeiture.
 New Code section 409A provides that amounts deferred under a nonqualified deferred compensation plan (including earnings) are taxed immediately (except to the extent subject to a substantial risk of forfeiture) unless certain requirements are satisfied.
 Interest at the underpayment rate is imposed on the underpayments that would have occurred had the compensation been taxable when first deferred or, if later, when not subject to a substantial risk of forfeiture.
 An additional ten percent penalty tax applies to amounts required to be included in income.
-Definition of Nonqualified Deferred Compensation Any plan or arrangement that provides for the deferral of compensation, other than a "qualified employer plan" or any bona fide vacation leave, sick leave, compensatory time, disability pay, or death benefit plan (with no exception for severance plans).
-"Qualified employer plans" means a tax-qualified plan, tax-deferred annuity, SEP, SIMPLE, or governmental 457(b) plan.
-Same.
+Definition of Nonqualified Deferred Compensation Any plan or arrangement that provides for the deferral of compensation (whether voluntary or not), including nonqualified defined benefit plans ( i.e. , "SERPs").
+Exceptions are provided for "qualified employer plans" Same, except that the proposed amendments do not apply to any nonelective deferred compensation attributable to services performed by non-employees to which Code section 457 does not apply by reason of Code section

-^{} On October 28, 2003, the House Ways and Means Committee approved corporate and international tax reform legislation (H.R.
+\On October 28, 2003, the House Ways and Means Committee approved corporate and international tax reform legislation (H.R.
 2896, the "American Jobs Creation Act of 2003") that contains a series of amendments to change the nonqualified deferred compensation rules.
 A similar, but more far-reaching, set of nonqualified deferred compensation amendments was included as part of Enron-related pension reform legislation (the "National Employee Savings and Trust Equity Guarantee Act of 2003" or "NESTEG") approved by the Senate Finance Committee on September 17, 2003 (and modified on February 2, 2004).
-On March 22, 2004, a slightly modified version of the nonqualified deferred compensation amendments in NESTEG was added to the version of corporate and international tax reform legislation (S. 1637, the "Jumpstart Our Business Strength (JOBS) Act of 2004") currently under consideration in the Senate.
+A slightly modified version of the nonqualified deferred compensation amendments in NESTEG was added to the Senate version of corporate and international tax reform legislation (S. 1637, the "Jumpstart Our Business Strength (JOBS) Act of 2004") during floor debate on the bill.
+The Senate passed S. 1637 by a vote of 92-5 on May 11, 2004.
+The Ways and Means Committee approved a new version of corporate and international tax reform legislation (H.R.
+4520, the "American Jobs Creation Act of 2004") on June 14, 2004, including a slightly modified version of the nonqualified deferred compensation amendments in H.R.
+2896.
+The House passed H.R.
+4520 by a vote of 251-178 on June 17, 2004.